8gears/n8n-helm-chart/README.md

 ## Overview

-The `values.yaml` file is divided into a multiple n8n and Kubernetes specific sections.
+The `values.yaml` file is divided into a multiple sections like global, n8n and Kubernetes.
+Use this structure to orientate yourself.

 1. Global and chart wide values, like the image repository, image tag, etc.
 2. Ingress, (default is nginx, but you can change it to your own ingress controller)